rheslip/Pico-2-Groovebox/README.md

 The Slices parameter in the track menu controls if slicing is off (slices=0) or the number of uniform sample slices to use up to a maximum of 16.
 Sample slices are mapped to the numbered keys - if the number of slices is less than 16 the slice pattern repeats over the numbered keys.
 Slices can be played on the keypad, recorded as a clip or sequenced with the pattern generator.
 If using the pattern generator, the Sample Offset is used to select which sample is played on active sequencer steps. ie if Sample Offset is 0, the pattern will only include the first slice, if Sample Offset is 1 it will randomly include slice 0 or slice 1 etc.

-Sample Slicer + Pattern Generator = a lot of fun!
+Sample Slicer + Pattern Generator Autorandomizer = a lot of fun!

 **Song Chain**